sci-42ver/SDF_exercise_solution/README.md

 solution comment also see codes.
 # Notice
 - Sometimes, I only give one sample test since I didn't intend to learn how to write the safe tests.
+- I use naming with `_` instead of `-` since words constructed with the former can be selected in VSCode with the double clicks.
 # SDF_exercise_solution
 exercise solution for Software Design for Flexibility (SDF)